St. Catherine's Church, Gdańsk

+The 14th-century building includes Hevelius' tomb, due to his dedication to his role as church administrator.
+It was once the parish church of the Old Town.

 It houses the world's first pulsar clock (since 2011), the Museum of Turret Clocks (part of the Museum of Gdańsk) and previously (2000-2006) an art gallery (in its attic).
+The 76 meter tower, topped with Baroque spires, houses a 50-bell carillon.
+The carillon chimes on the hour, every hour, since the 50th anniversary of the outbreak of World War II.

-In 2006 it suffered a major roof fire.
+In 2006 it suffered a major fire, resulting in the collapse of the roof.